Siamese Image Modeling for Self-Supervised Vision Representation Learning: Experiments

-\textbf{BN/LN for Projector and Decoder.} We also study how different normalizations will influence the model in Table~\ref{tab:ablation}(fg).
-The commonly used normalization in Transformer blocks is LayerNorm~\cite{ba2016layer}, while BatchNorm~\cite{ioffe2015batch} proves to be important in ID methods~\cite{he2020momentum}.
-We therefore try to replace LayerNorms with BatchNorms.
-Note that to preserve the vanilla ViT~\cite{dosovitskiy2020image} backbone, we only conduct this replacement for the projector and the decoder.
-Table~\ref{tab:ablation}(fg) displays that BatchNorm gives slightly better results on both linear probing and dense prediction tasks.
-Thus we adopt BatchNorm for the projector and decoder in \name{}.
+\textbf{BN/LN for Projector and Decoder.} We also study how different normalizations will influence the model.
+The commonly used normalization in Transformer blocks is LayerNorm (LN)~\cite{ba2016layer}, while BatchNorm (BN)~\cite{ioffe2015batch} proves to be important in ID methods~\cite{he2020momentum}.
+We therefore try to replace LNs with BNs.
+Note that to preserve the vanilla ViT~\cite{dosovitskiy2020image} backbone, we only conduct this replacement for the projector and decoder.
+Tab.~\ref{tab:ablation}(fg) displays that BN gives slightly better results on both linear probing and dense prediction.

-\textbf{Global Loss.} In Table~\ref{tab:ablation}(gh), we ablate the use of global loss.
-Adding the global loss can benefit linear probing performance as expected.
-However, as mentioned before, it's not a must to utilize the global loss for getting decent performance on linear probing.
-Global loss can be an option if one desires higher linear probing performance.
+\textbf{Mask Type.} Tab.~\ref{tab:ablation}(gh) compares two mask strategies.
+It shows that blockwise mask is beneficial for both downstream tasks.
+We think that it should be easier to reconstruct feature by just interpolating local features.
+Blockwise mask masks out continuous patches, which makes this hard and forces the model to capture long-range dependency.

+\textbf{Loss Normalization.} Tab.~\ref{tab:ablation}(hi) ablates normalization in the loss function.
+MoCo-like normalization applies BN without affine parameters follow by l2 normalization to both target and prediction.
+MAE-like normalization only applies LN without affine parameters to the target.
+We find that MAE-like normalization performs better on linear probing and comparable on object detection campared with MoCo-like normalization, thus we adopt MAE-like loss normalization in our default setting.

-\textbf{Dense Loss.} Finally we study the role that the dense loss plays in Table~\ref{tab:ablation}(hi).
-By adding the dense loss, \name\ is able to get an improvement of 2.3 points on object detection and 1.6 points on instance segmentation, without sacrificing the linear probing performance.
-This comparison validates our observation that modeling dense representations from a masked image is beneficial for dense prediction tasks. \name\ adopts the dense loss by default.
+\textbf{Dense Supervision.} Finally we study the role that the dense supervision plays in Tab.~\ref{tab:ablation}(gj).
+By adopting the dense loss, \name\ is able to get an improvement of 2.8 points on object detection and 2.3 points on instance segmentation.
+This comparison validates our observation that modeling dense representations from a masked image is beneficial for dense prediction tasks.
+We note that only using dense loss can also help to improve linear probing.